-LED 1 to LED 4 are diagnostic LEDs.
+LED I to LED 4 are diagnostic LEDs.
+The connector at location J3 allows you to connect to the diagnostic LEDs that may be present at the front panel of your system.
 These LEDs will indicate the current condition of the system.